How to install Windows 11 in a VM to try it without risk

-You’re now ready to use your Windows 10 VM, which you can upgrade to Windows 11.
+You’re now ready to use your Windows 11 VM.
 Double-click your newly created VM, then click Start.
-You’ll have to set up Windows 10 as a brand-new PC.
+You’ll have to set up Windows 11 as a completely new installation.

 Install Windows 11 on your VM

-From here, installing and setting up Windows 10 works just like a clean install on a real PC.
-Once it’s all set up, you can join the Insider program and download Windows 11.
+From here, installing and setting up Windows 11 works just like a clean install on a real PC.
 Here’s how to do that:

 - Choose your language and region settings.
 The default settings should be fine, so you can click Next.
 On the next page, click Install now.